-What is your position on DESI?
+What is your position or role in the DESI project?

 Where were you born?

 I was born in France, in the suburb of Paris.
 I did all my studies in France, including my PhD.

 Where do you live now?

 Since January 2019, I live in Durham in the UK.
 I have started a postdoc at Durham University.

 What do you do as part of DESI?

 DESI has been designed to understand the late-time acceleration of the expansion of the universe, the so-called dark energy.
 My first contribution to DESI is related to the Bright Galaxy Survey (BGS): since January 2019, I have been working on the selection of BGS targets from the imaging surveys that DESI will spectroscopically observe.
 For this project, I am co-supervising a PhD student at Durham, which means that we meet every week to have an update on the progress he made, we define the next steps, and we identify the issues.
 DESI has just started a very exciting period with the first spectra, which means that we can actually start testing our selection with real data.
 I am involved in these tests, such as: do we obtain the density of objects we expect?
 In parallel, I am also working on personal research projects.
 For instance, I developed a new method to measure the cosmic distance using BAO which is based on the cross-correlation between a sample of spectroscopic quasars from eBOSS and a sample of photometric galaxies from DESI imaging surveys.

 What is the most interesting or exciting thing about DESI?

 DESI is the first new generation of sky surveys which is actually taking data, which means that this period is very exciting and the next 2-3 years will be super exciting as we will be analysing the first data with an unprecedented precision to obtain information on the late-time acceleration of the cosmic expansion.
 I remember that when I was looking for a postdoc after my PhD, I only applied to institutions who were involved in DESI.